Why I build

 How I work

-I don't pretend Craftloop is a 50-person company with a marketing department.
-It isn't.
-It's a veteran picking the work that matters and finishing it.
+Craftloop isn't a 50-person company with a marketing department.
+It's one veteran choosing the work that matters and seeing it through.

 The mission